jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="review-3" %}

+If you include `note` and `html` as modifiers of an item under `review`, the text will appear to the right of the item on wide screens.
+On small screens, the HTML will appear after the item.

+{% include side-by-side.html demo="review-side-note" %}

 The `review` block allows you to add `help` text to an entry, in which case the text is shown underneath the hyperlink.
 If this text expects a variable to be defined that has not actually been defined,